alecGraves/ros-yolo/README.md

     keras==2.0.6 \
     tensorflow-gpu==1.2.1
 ```
-6. [install CUDA](https://gist.github.com/shadySource/c0f1223d653b6488fde748dcac42d232#3-gpu-if-you-want-to-use-gpu) for GPU support (highly reccomended)
+6. [install CUDA](https://gist.github.com/shadySource/c0f1223d653b6488fde748dcac42d232#3-gpu-if-you-want-to-use-gpu) for GPU support (highly reccomended if you have a gpu)

-7. Create a model with YAD2K and a combination of python3 and python:
+7. Create a model with YAD2K using python:
     1. create a custom classes file
         1. see ```YAD2K/model_data/aerial_classes.txt``` for inspiration.
     2. Download the .weights and .cfg of the darknet model you want to use into YAD2K